The Ezrah Charitable Trust

 David Cohen's Network: David Cohen serves as an advisor to One Acre Fund, one of the foundation's largest grantees.
 This suggests that board connections and sector relationships play a role in the foundation's partner selection.

-Sector Events: While not publicly documented, organizations in the agricultural development and international development sectors working in Africa may encounter foundation representatives at conferences like the Skoll World Forum, AGRF (African Green Revolution Forum), or other impact investing and development finance events.
+Sector Events: While not publicly documented, organisations in the agricultural development and international development sectors working in Africa may encounter foundation representatives at conferences like the Skoll World Forum, AGRF (African Green Revolution Forum), or other impact investing and development finance events.

 Decision Timeline